CloudyUnity/ScholsVault2025/Info.md

 		https://pdfcoffee.com/r-wolf-a-tour-through-mathematical-logic-pdf-free.html
 Ask your lecturers questions because they like to give hints Also pay attention during lectures for hints
-Last year the prog java author (Hitesh?) just stole the sudoku problem from geeks4geeks, will they do it again?
+Last year Hitesh just stole the sudoku problem from geeks4geeks, will they do it again?
 Learn some similar difficult algos that have not appeared before
 	Hitesh will likely be writing this years
 Possibly ignore some math papers (2019, 2024, #todo)
 	Why?
 Is this even true? #todo